Paychex Flex time tracking for field crews

 - Enter your Paychex Client ID and the Pay Component names in the per-company Paychex settings so they match your Paychex Flex Pay Items.

 Paychex Flex owns the import screen itself, and their layout changes over time, so follow Paychex's official Flex import documentation for the exact steps to upload a Standard Payroll Import file.
-Clox's job is to hand you a file that is already formatted for that import.
+Clox's job is to hand you a file that's already formatted for that import.
 If you would rather map it yourself, the universal Payroll summary CSV always appears in the export menu and drops into any provider.

 You can see what it costs on the pricing page, or start the free trial and set up Paychex today.